 The teen years can be a challenging time given the adolescents’ common conflict around wanting to become an adult and simultaneously remain a child.
 Teens listen to what others tell them about what is right or wrong, but many feel a need to test it out in action before they will believe it.
 Unfortunately, teens often will not talk with adults around them about these risks for fear of negative judgments or punishment.
 When these behaviors go unchecked, and not discussed, teens may begin engaging in still riskier behaviors.

-Therapy for teens is a good solution to support young people in addressing risk taking behaviors.
+Teens therapy is a good solution to support young people in addressing risk taking behaviors.

 Adults witnessing risky teen behaviors may feel powerless, frustrated, and ill-equipped to help.
 Learning some basic techniques to deal with these tough situations will help decrease the anxiety of everyone involved, and help influence positive resolutions.
 Early discussions and interventions will support young people in addressing and altering these behaviors by adopting healthy risk taking behaviors.